-Note: AK1282 Master of International Tourism Management (240 points) is not open for new enrolments from 2016
+Note: AK1057 has replaced AK1282 Master of International Tourism Management (240 points).
+AK1282 is not open for new enrolments from 2016.

 These regulations are to be read in conjunction with all other relevant statutes and regulations, including the General Academic Statute and General Academic Regulations.